Get Your Business Dispute Case Packet — Skip the $14K Lawyer

 The two companies tried to resolve the matter informally through December and January 2023, but with mounting frustration and cash flow pressures, mediation failed.
 By February, both sides agreed to arbitration under the Tremont Chamber of Commerce’s dispute resolution panel.

 The Arbitration: Arbitration hearings began March 15, 2023, before retired judge Evelyn Murphy, known for her no-nonsense approach and familiarity with construction contracts.
-Over three intense days, each party presented evidence.
-Midwest Timber submitted inspection reports from their warehouse from early November, showing all flooring passed quality checks before shipment.
+Over three intense days, each party presented evidence. the claimant submitted inspection reports from their warehouse from early November, showing all flooring passed quality checks before shipment.
 GreenBuild countered with photos and expert testimony describing improper storage conditions on site.
 Both sides disputed liability for the damage.

 The arbitrator’s key task was to determine whether Midwest Timber fulfilled their contractual obligation to deliver "merchantable goods" or if GreenBuild’s handling voided the warranty.
 Judge Murphy’s deliberations focused on the timeline and the absence of immediate damage reports upon delivery.

 Aftermath: The outcome underscored the importance of clear communication and documentation in business dealings.
-Carl Henderson described the arbitration as “tough, but fair,” while Linda Reyes admitted the process was “a learning experience in contract management.”
+Carl Henderson described the arbitration as tough, but fair,” while Linda Reyes admitted the process was “a learning experience in contract management.”
 The case remains a touchstone in Tremont for businesses navigating complex agreements.

 Though the arbitration didn’t deliver full victory to either side, it preserved a working relationship — reminding both parties that in small communities, every dispute resolution is also about future collaboration.